danielduartego/hiring-frontend-test/README.md

 - The website must be deployed to AWS S3 (if it is not deployed there, it will encounter CORS issues)
 - You must use HighCharts for charting
 - You must use the React library for building the user interface
 - Please DO NOT use create-react-app to generate your submission.
-I want to assess your ability to configure webpack.
+I want to assess your ability to configure webpack and generate the published files.

 ## Example